Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 2. Grind Your Whole Coffee Beans

-If you grind your coffee to fine you run the risk of adding more bitterness to your final brew, plus your grinds could slip through and end up in your coffee cup (yuk!).
+If you grind your coffee too fine, you run the risk of adding more bitterness to your final brew, plus your grinds could slip through and end up in your coffee cup (yuk!).

 3. Fill the Percolator